chadananda/bahai-ed/README.md

 At the end of the day, everything is purpose and identity.
 Those who give up on the metaphysical identity which unifies us fall into the tribal identities which divide.

 This is a website for me to post my ramblings and get feedback from friends and family.
-If you find any thing useful, good.
+If you find anything useful, good.

 ## Coding style guide (for Copilot/Aider)